• Skip to primary navigation

 • Meanwhile, in a mixing bowl, whisk the eggs, the cheese, and the parsley until thoroughly combined.

-• Pour in the egg mixture and give it a good stir.
+• Pour the egg mixture into the soup and give it a good stir.

 • Simmer for about 1 minute more, allowing the mixture to cook and fluff to the surface.